Invoices and Violations

 What if I have toll transactions that have been sent to collection agency or court?

 TxDOT wants to provide all customers with the opportunity to keep their accounts in good standing.
 You are required to resolve toll violations within 30 days from the date the violation notice is created.
-If payment is not received in this timeframe, the account is referred to a collection agency and the charges will no longer appear on your toll statements.The collection agency can offer payment plans to assist with the repayment of balances.
+If payment is not received in this timeframe, the account is referred to a collection agency and the charges will no longer appear on your toll invoices.The collection agency can offer payment plans to assist with the repayment of balances.

 If transactions in the collection process are not paid, the violation is eligible to be prosecuted in court, and additional fees and court fines may be added for each transaction.
 If you have received a Notice to Appear from a court of law for a toll violation, you must contact that court for resolution.
 Once a toll violation case has been filed with a court of law, neither the TxTag Customer Service Center nor the collection agency is able to resolve the transactions.
 They must be settled through the applicable court.